mikechambers/adb-mcp/README.md

 Now we can install and configure for Claude Desktop.

-Now we can install and configure for Claude Desktop.

 ```
 uv run mcp install --with fonttools --with python-socketio --with mcp --with requests --with websocket-client psmcp.py
 ```